gyuyuu/3040-A2-resume/README.md

 Describe the practical steps of how to host and format a resume.

 ## Prerequisites:
-Prepare your laptop, internet connection, your resume(written in markdown format), and your github account.
-If you don't know about what is a github, it is a distributed version control system(DVCS) which is commonly used nowdays.
-It is useful for concurrent work on same task.
+Prepare your laptop, internet connection, your resume(written in markdown format), and your GitHub account.
+If you don't know what is a GitHub, it is a distributed version control system(DVCS) which is commonly used nowadays.
+It is useful for concurrent work on the same task.

 ## Instructions:
-How to host your resume on github page using Jekyll
+How to host your resume on the GitHub page using Jekyll

   #### Download Jekyll

    1. Download [Ruby](https://jekyllrb.com/docs/installation/macos/)
    2. Download [Jekyll](https://jekyllrb.com)

-  #### Create a repository on [github](https://github.com)
+  #### Create a repository on [GitHub](https://github.com)

    1. Click the **Create** button on your repository page.
-   2. Name the repository as username.github.io
+   2. Name the repository username.github.io

   #### Create _config.yml file

-   1. Click **Add File** > **Create** new file on the top right corner
+   1. Click **Add File** > **Create** a new file on the top right corner
    2. Name the title _config.yml
    3. Write two lines of code (You may choose different themes from this example)